UWCS/warwickspeedrun/content/guides/travel.md

 ## Location

-Please note: Warwick University is on the outskirts of **Coventry, not the town of Warwick!**
+Warning: the University of Warwick is on the outskirts of **Coventry, not the town of Warwick!**

 <div class="whats-on-wrapper">

 <div class="content">

-### Arriving by Rail
+### Rail and Bus

-Coventry Railway Station is well-connected to Birmingham and London.
-There are frequent trains from Birmingham New Street that take ~20 minutes.
-In addition, it may be more convenient to travel to Canley Rail Station which is also in walking distance of the University.

-### Buses
-Coventry Railway Station has frequent buses to campus through the express 12X or the slower 11 (both operated by National Express).
-These can be caught from the [Rail Station Bridge stop](https://goo.gl/maps/YAqPpQXVXqzpKPz76), just outside the station (try to leave through the new bit).
-Alternatively, the 11 also stops at [Station Interchange](https://goo.gl/maps/Lu3GGVELEek24b7f8), through the underpass tunnel.
+[Coventry Railway Station](https://maps.app.goo.gl/ZVKQ3m2a81Uc7mq38) is well-connected to both Birmingham and London.
+Since the university is on the outskirts of Coventry, [Canley Station](https://maps.app.goo.gl/7eR142uVegZR7f6x8) has the shortest walking distance.

+There are frequent buses from [just outside Coventry Railway Station](https://goo.gl/maps/YAqPpQXVXqzpKPz76) to campus, taking either the 12X or 11 (operated by National Express).

 </div>